Dinger's Aviation Pages

 Conclusion

-There is no simple answer to why the Don was a failure.
-The Air Ministry changes to the specification might have had a negative effect on performance, although it could be just an excuse by de Havilland to explain away the Don's failure.
-The poor power-to-weight ratio of the Gypsy XII engine certainly seems to be contributory factor.
+The Air Ministry changes to the specification might have had a negative effect on performance, although it seems more likely this was just an excuse by de Havilland to explain away the Don's failure, as even with no equipment and only a single passenger, its performance was still dismal.
+The poor power-to-weight ratio of the Gipsy XII engine certainly seems to be contributory factor.
+The overall weight of the empty airframe seems very excessive when compared to other designs of the same period of a similar size.
 The change in doctrine for the training requirements of the RAF surely had a bearing on the Don's rejection.
-But above all, it seems that the Don had handling characteristics that were just unacceptable for a training aircraft and it was simply not fit to serve in the communication role.
+But above all, it seems that the Don had handling characteristics that were just unacceptable for a training aircraft and had a performance well below what was promised.
+It was also simply unfit to serve in the communication role.

 A Hawker Hind, the trainer version of which the DH93 Don was designed to replace.
 The Don was only 4 mph faster and had a much slower rate of climb.